yikunh/BinCrypto/README.md

 ### Introduction
 *	Here is the artifact of BinCrypto, which aims to identify the cryptographic function in the target binary file via similarity analysis.
 *	It is provided as a Docker image based on Linux, containing the sample binaries and compiled executables of BinCrypto’s prototype.
-*	Since it may take several hours to analyze complex binaries, the artifact uses some relative simpler samples adopted in the paper to present its functionality.
+*	Since it may take several hours to analyze complex binaries, the artifact uses relatively simpler samples adopted in the paper to demonstrate its functionality.
 The file tree of the artifact is:
 ```
 |--- binCrypto/
 |    |--- bin/                              # the directory of binaries